Maintain vector indexes

 • PROJECT_ID: The ID of the project where the cluster is placed.

-To create a ScaNN index with auto maintenance enabled, run the following example command:
+To create a manual ScaNN index with automatic index maintenance enabled, run the following example command:

 Replace the following: